yxh7d08c/IntriFACE/README.md

   <img src="figures/framework.png" style="max-width:60%;">
 </div>

-Welcome to ModelName, a highly generalizable and discriminative deepfake face detector that establishes a reliable barrier between you and the synthetic world.
+Welcome to IntriFace, a highly generalizable and discriminative deepfake face detector that establishes a reliable barrier between you and the synthetic world.
 The following provides key information about this detector:

-> 📌 **New Perspective**: *ModelName* captures the intrinsic commonality among deepfake faces rather than relying on low-level visual artifacts, thereby maintaining strong generalization across numerous unseen scenarios.
+> 📌 **New Perspective**: *IntriFace* captures the intrinsic commonality among deepfake faces rather than relying on low-level visual artifacts, thereby maintaining strong generalization across numerous unseen scenarios.
 >
-> 📌 **Perceptual Removal**: *ModelName* effectively eliminates perceptual interference embedded in facial images, enabling the extraction of purer identity representations.
+> 📌 **Perceptual Removal**: *IntriFace* effectively eliminates perceptual interference embedded in facial images, enabling the extraction of purer identity representations.
 >
-> 📌 **Advanced Purification**: *ModelName* suppresses irrelevant identity components while enhancing relevant ones within the extracted representation, isolating the most discriminative identity features.
+> 📌 **Advanced Purification**: *IntriFace* suppresses irrelevant identity components while enhancing relevant ones within the extracted representation, isolating the most discriminative identity features.
 >
-> 📌 **Outstanding Performance**: Extensive experiments demonstrate that *ModelName* achieves remarkable results in generalization, robustness, and identity discriminability, highlighting its potential as a universal solution for deepfake face detection.
+> 📌 **Outstanding Performance**: Extensive experiments demonstrate that *IntriFace* achieves remarkable results in generalization, robustness, and identity discriminability, highlighting its potential as a universal solution for deepfake face detection.

 ---

-## 😊 **ModelName Updates**
+## 😊 **IntriFace Updates**
 > - [ ] To be supplemented code after acceptance...
 >
 > - [x] 14/11/2025: *First version pre-released for this open source code.*